openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/inference-devices-and-modes/multi-device.rst

 Specifying the device list explicitly is required by MULTI, as it defines the devices available for inference and sets their priorities.

 Note that OpenVINO™ Runtime enables you to use “GPU” as an alias for “GPU.0” in function calls.
-More details on enumerating devices can be found in :doc:`Inference Devices and Modes <openvino_docs_Runtime_Inference_Modes_Overview>`.
+More details on enumerating devices can be found in :doc:`Inference Devices and Modes <../inference-devices-and-modes>`.

 The following commands are accepted by the API: